brandoncaulfield/sap-customer-data-cloud-gigya-react/README.md

-# React App Showcasing a Simple SAP CDC (Gigya) Login/ Register Flow
+# Showcasing a Simple SAP CDC (Gigya) Login/ Register Flow in a React App

 This app aims to showcase a simple SAP CDC (**Gigya**) login flow using the **WebSDK**.
 It highlights the following scenarios: